hahnec/plenoptisign/docs/source/index.rst

 PlenoptiSign Reference Document
 ===============================

-PlenoptiSign is a Python software tool designed to facilitate localisation of depth planes prior to lightfield acquistion by a plenoptic camera.
+PlenoptiSign is a tool designed to facilitate localisation of depth planes prior to lightfield acquistion by a plenoptic camera.
 This may help simulate, design and prototype lightfield imaging devices.

 Click below for PlenoptiSign's short README, User Guide or full API documentation: